 - i.
-The use of maximum parking standards, shall be considered in the implementing by-law and through the planning approval process.
+The use of maximum parking standards shall be considered in the implementing by-law and through the planning approval process.
 It is the intent that the requirement and/or need to supply parking associated with development will progressively diminish as access to higher-order, frequent transit and active transportation facilities increases as Midtown Oakville becomes a complete community over time. - ii.
 Development shall provide structured parking, preferably below-grade. - iii.
 Where above ground structured parking is included in a development, the design of the structure shall incorporate active external uses, such as commercial, office and/or residential uses, facing a public street at-grade and above grade. - iv.
-Surface parking should not be provided as part development unless: - 1.
+Above ground structured parking should be designed with the flexibility to be repurposed for other uses, such as commercial, office and/or residential, as parking demand decreases over time due to shifts toward transit and active transportation. - v.
+Surface parking should not be provided as part of development, unless: - 1.
 Surface parking is only intended for visitor parking and/or short-term, temporary parking, including parking for vehicles that are associated with a ride-share program. - 2.
-Surface parking shall be located in the side or rear yard and screened. - v.
-Shared parking facilities are encouraged. - vi.
-Parking facilities shall be located and designed to minimize physical and visual impact on sidewalks and accessible open spaces. - vii.
-Development should, and where enabled by by-law shall, include electric vehicle charging infrastructure and be designed to support the provision of additional electric vehicle charging facilities over time to encourage the use of electrified vehicles and bicycles. - viii.
+Surface parking shall be located in the side or rear yard and screened. - vi.
+Shared parking facilities are encouraged. - vii.
+Parking facilities shall be located and designed to minimize physical and visual impact on sidewalks and accessible open spaces.

+- viii.
+Development should, and where enabled by by-law shall, include electric vehicle charging infrastructure and be designed to support the provision of additional electric vehicle charging facilities over time to encourage the use of electrified vehicles and bicycles. - ix.
+Development shall provide secure, covered, and accessible bicycle parking facilities to encourage active transportation.
+These facilities should be located conveniently near building entrances and integrated with the broader cycling infrastructure network. - x.
 Opportunities for stratified parking arrangements may be considered on a case-by-case basis.